merneo/EliteBook/docs/installation/AI_ASSISTANT_CONTEXT_USAGE.md

 The AI Assistant Context system provides:

 - **Structured Knowledge Base**: A markdown file (`AI_ASSISTANT_CONTEXT.md`) containing hardware information, installation status, and quick reference guides for common tasks.
+This knowledge base can be used by AI assistants automatically or accessed manually by users.

 - **Automatic Context Loading**: Instructions for AI assistants to automatically check this file when users mention specific hardware or tasks.
+AI assistants can use this as a knowledge base to provide context-aware assistance.

+- **AI Instructions**: Explicit instructions for AI assistants on how to respond to user queries, what information to extract, and which documentation sections to reference.

+- **Manual Guide**: All documentation can be used manually without AI assistance.
+Users can follow step-by-step procedures command-by-command, copying and pasting commands directly into terminal.

-- **Cross-Reference System**: Links between context entries and detailed documentation in `README_COMPLETE.md`, enabling AI assistants to provide both quick answers and detailed step-by-step instructions.
+- **Cross-Reference System**: Links between context entries and detailed documentation in `README_COMPLETE.md`, enabling both AI assistants and manual users to access quick references and detailed step-by-step instructions.

-- **Repository Integration**: The context file is stored in the repository, making it accessible to AI assistants that can read repository contents.
+- **Repository Integration**: The context file is stored in the repository, making it accessible to AI assistants that can read repository contents, and available for manual reference by users.

 ---